6 Proactive Actions You Can Take To Let Your Writing Flow

 You never know when a new idea or way of looking at your work will spark new inspiration — and suddenly, you’re back in the flow again.

-4. Let other writers inspire your writing flow
+4. Let other writers be your inspiration

 Writing is a solitary act, and it’s easy to get lost in that solitude, even if you write from a coffee shop or another local spot.